How you import from and export to Japan.

 This guidance provides information on the key terms of trade for UK businesses trading under the CEPA.

-For Japanese businesses trading with the UK, see information on exporting to the UK from Japan.
+For Japanese businesses trading with the UK, see information on exporting to the UK.

 For the full CEPA text and other key documents, see the UK-Japan Comprehensive Economic Partnership Agreement collection page.